Dial Dalfred: St. Mary levee slide

 “We don’t see that there is an imminent threat here.
 We’re going to watch that river level and the higher it gets the more critical the timing might be” Matte said.

-With this slide being one of many along the Mississippi and Atchafalaya rivers, the Corps hasn’t confirmed a date for permanent repair…but should there be a flood threat, Matte told us there would also be the opportunity to do some interim measures that would protect this particular, area with a permanent repair to come at some other point in time.
+With this slide being one of many along the Mississippi and Atchafalaya rivers, the Corps hasn’t confirmed a date for permanent repair, but should there be a flood threat, Matte told News 10 there would also be the opportunity to do some interim measures that would protect this particular, area with a permanent repair to come at some other point in time.

 A temporary fix could involve a unique sandbag type of system or even concrete.